merenlab/anvio.org/help/main/programs/anvi-gen-fixation-index-matrix/index.md

 ## Usage

-This program generates a matrix of the pairwise fixation indices (F<sub>ST</sub>) between your samples.
+This program generates a matrix of pairwise fixation indices (F<sub>ST</sub>) between your samples.

-### What's a fixation index?
+### What is a fixation index?

-As described [in the Infant Gut Tutorial](https://merenlab.org/tutorials/infant-gut/#measuring-distances-between-metagenomes-with-fst), the fixation index is a measure of the distance between two populations, based on their sequence variants (usually SNVs).
-Specifically, the fixation index is the ratio between the variance in allele frequency between subpopulations and the variance in the total population.
+As described [in the Infant Gut Tutorial](https://merenlab.org/tutorials/infant-gut/#measuring-distances-between-metagenomes-with-fst), the fixation index is a measure of genetic distance between two populations based on their sequence variants (usually single nucleotide variants, or SNVs).
+Specifically, the fixation index represents the ratio between the variance in allele frequency between subpopulations and the variance in the total population.

 The fixation index has its own [Wikipedia page](https://en.wikipedia.org/wiki/Fixation_index) and is a special case of [F-statistics](https://en.wikipedia.org/wiki/F-statistics).

-In anvi'o, the fixation index is calculated in accordance with [Schloissnig et al.  (2013)](https://doi.org/10.1038/nature11711)'s work to allow variant positions with multiple competing alleles.
+In anvi'o, the fixation index is calculated in accordance with [Schloissnig et al. (2013)](https://doi.org/10.1038/nature11711)'s methodology to accommodate variant positions with multiple competing alleles.

-## Anvi-gen-fixation-index
+## Using anvi-gen-fixation-index-matrix

-There are two ways to run this program.
+There are two ways to execute this program.

 ### Input 1: Variability Profile

-The simplest one is the one shown [in the Infant Gut Tutorial](https://merenlab.org/tutorials/infant-gut/#measuring-distances-between-metagenomes-with-fst): just provide a <span class="artifact-n">[variability-profile](/help/main/artifacts/variability-profile)</span>, like so:
+The simplest approach is the one shown [in the Infant Gut Tutorial](https://merenlab.org/tutorials/infant-gut/#measuring-distances-between-metagenomes-with-fst): provide a <span class="artifact-n">[variability-profile](/help/main/artifacts/variability-profile)</span>, as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;fixation&#45;index&#45;matrix &#45;&#45;variability&#45;profile <span class="artifact&#45;n">[variability&#45;profile](/help/main/artifacts/variability&#45;profile)</span> \
                                &#45;&#45;output&#45;file my_matrix.txt
 </div>

-This will use the information in your <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> to generate the fixation index for each of the pairwise sample comparisons, and store the results in a <span class="artifact-n">[fixation-index-matrix](/help/main/artifacts/fixation-index-matrix)</span> named `my_matrix.txt`.
+This will use the information in your <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> to generate the fixation index for each pairwise sample comparison and store the results in a <span class="artifact-n">[fixation-index-matrix](/help/main/artifacts/fixation-index-matrix)</span> named `my_matrix.txt`.

 ### Input 2: Anvi'o databases

-Instead of providing a <span class="artifact-n">[variability-profile](/help/main/artifacts/variability-profile)</span>, you can instead provide the inputs to <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> and let anvi'o do all of the work for you.
-Specifically, this means providing a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> pair to find your variability positions and a specific subset to focus on in any of these ways:
+Instead of providing a <span class="artifact-n">[variability-profile](/help/main/artifacts/variability-profile)</span>, you can provide the inputs to <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> and allow anvi'o to perform all the work for you.
+Specifically, this means providing a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> pair to identify your variability positions and a specific subset to focus on in any of these ways:

-- Provide a list of gene caller IDs (as a parameter with the flag `--gene-caller-ids` or in a file with one ID per line with the flag `--genes-of-interest`)
+- Provide a list of gene caller IDs (as a parameter with the flag `--gene-caller-ids` or in a file with one ID per line using the flag `--genes-of-interest`)
 - Provide a list of splits (in a <span class="artifact-n">[splits-txt](/help/main/artifacts/splits-txt)</span>)
 - Provide a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> and <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>

-Additionally, you can add structural annotations by inputting a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> (and focus only on genes with structural annotations with the flag `--only-if-structure`) or choose to focus on only a subset of your samples by providing a file of samples of interest.
+Additionally, you can add structural annotations by providing a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> (and focus only on genes with structural annotations using the flag `--only-if-structure`) or choose to focus on only a subset of your samples by providing a file of samples of interest.

-When doing this, you can also set the variability engine to get the fixation index for SCVs (`--engine CDN`) or SAAVs (`--engine AA`).
+When using this approach, you can also set the variability engine to calculate the fixation index for single codon variants (SCVs) (`--engine CDN`) or single amino acid variants (SAAVs) (`--engine AA`).

 You can find more information about these parameters on the page for <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span>.

 ### Additional Parameters

-While a fixation index is usually between 0 and 1, it is possible for an index to be negative (usually because of out-breeding).
-By default, anvi'o sets these negative values to 0, but you can choose to keep the negative values with the flag `--keep-negatives`
+While a fixation index is usually between 0 and 1, it is possible for an index to be negative (usually because of outbreeding).
+By default, anvi'o sets these negative values to 0, but you can choose to preserve the negative values using the flag `--keep-negatives`.